 It’s a toast to the good life

 If you’re going to toast the good life, there’s no better place to do it.
 Western North Carolina is the intersection of an amazing craft beer scene and a history of moonshine-making.
 Take to the scenic back patio at Frog Level Brewing Company and enjoy a tasty craft brew along with a complimentary creek view.
-Tour the facilities at Maggie Valley’s Elevated Mountain Distilling and stay a while, enjoying their new full bar and listening to local distiller Dave Angel recount the moonshine-running days of old.
-Cap off a shopping spree in Downtown Waynesville with a craft beer and Whistle Pigs at Boojum Brewing on Main Street.
+Tour the facilities at Maggie Valley’s Elevated Mountain Distilling Company and stay awhile, enjoying their new full bar and listening to local distiller Dave Angel recount the moonshine-running days of old.
+Cap off a shopping spree in Downtown Waynesville with craft beer and Whistle Pigs at Boojum Brewing on Main Street.

 A winter trip to the NC Smokies can be whatever you want it to be.
 Your cabin can be your new home classroom; the kitchen counter can be your new home office.
 We’re the best place to embrace this unusual situation we’ve found ourselves in.
 One thing is certain: Winter NC Smokies Style would be a whole lot cooler if you were here.